The Stig: Other appearances

 In the 2011 X Games 17, the Stig can be seen walking in the background during one of Brian Deegan's interviews during Rallycross.
-Tanner Foust, one of the presenters of Top Gear US, was competing in the event.
+Tanner Foust, one of the presenters of Top Gear U.S., was competing in the event.

 Google Street view of the Dunsfold track shows the Google Camera car being paced by The Stig driving a Mercedes SLS coupe.

-In 2016, he was a part of The Getaway Car presented by Dermot O'Leary along with his 2 'nephews' simply called 'Red Stig' and 'Blue Stig'.
+In 2016, he was a part of The Getaway Car presented by Dermot O'Leary along with his two "nephews" simply called "Red Stig" and "Blue Stig".

-On 8 December 2016, the Stig appears for a short moment in a segment from Top Gear: Series 23, where he is seen reading a paper while Ken Block zooms past in his Hoonicorn Mustang along with Matt LeBlanc.
+On 8 December 2016, the Stig appears for a short moment in a segment from series 23, where he is seen reading a paper while Ken Block zooms past in his Hoonicorn Mustang along with Matt LeBlanc.

 On 30 March 2017, the Stig appeared on Colin Furze's World's Fastest Bumper Car YouTube video, which featured a modified 1960s bumper car and a 600cc 100bhp engine.

-For a period, the Stig, along with the Top Gear presenters were visible in miniature at Legoland Windsor, arranged around a model of a Caterham sports car.
+For a period, the Stig, along with the Top Gear presenters, appeared in miniature at Legoland Windsor, arranged around a model of a Caterham sports car.